MA Music: Choral Conducting pathway

 Your learning will be enhanced by our extensive facilities, including the Bramall Music Building.

-We have two teaching semesters per year, the autumn semester and spring semester.
-Semester dates can be found on our website.
+We have three teaching terms per year, the autumn, spring and summer terms.
+Term dates can be found on our website.

-Each module represents a total of 200 hours of study time, including preparatory reading, assignment preparation and independent study.
+Each module represents a total of 200 hours of study time, including preparatory reading, homework and assignment preparation.

 Support with academic writing